Polybolos

 Philo of Byzantium (c.
 280 BC – c.
 220 BC) encountered and described a weapon similar to the polybolos, a catapult that could fire again and again without a need for manual reloading.
 Philo left a detailed description of the gears that powered its chain drive (the oldest known application of such a mechanism) and that placed bolt after bolt into its firing slot.

 Design

 The polybolos would have differed from an ordinary ballista in that it had a wooden hopper magazine, capable of holding several dozen bolts, that was positioned over the mensa (the cradle that holds the bolt prior to firing).
 The mechanism is unique in that it is driven by a flat-link chain connected to a windlass.
 The mensa itself was a sliding plank (similar to that on the gastraphetes) containing the claw latches used to pull back the drawstring and was attached to the chain link.
 When loading a new bolt and spanning the drawstring, the windlass is rotated counterclockwise by an operator standing on the left side of the weapon; this drives the mensa forward towards the bow string.
-At the very front, a metal lug at the front trigger the latching claws into catching the drawstring.
+At the very front, a metal lug triggers the latching claws into catching the drawstring.